 The 14th-century castle stands on the spot where a Castro once stood.
-This iron age defensive structure would have witnessed the coming of many different cultures over the aeons.
-Sometime in the 10th century BC the Phoenicians, in cooperation with the local Lusitanians, established a trading post here.
-The greeks later followed in their footsteps in the middle of the eighth century BC and attributed to the growing population.
-The Carthaginians entered the Algarve in the sixth century BC and later following the Punic wars, Alcoutim was conquered by the Romans.
+This iron age defensive structure would have witnessed the coming of many cultures over the aeons.
+In the 10th century BC, the Phoenicians established a trading post.
+The Greeks later followed in the middle of the eighth century BC and attributed to the growing population.
+The Carthaginians entered the Algarve in the sixth century BC and, following the Punic wars, Alcoutim became part of the Roman world.

 The Roman garrison here was called Alcoutinium and the town steadily grew in wealth and importance.
-However, following the invasion of the Alans in 415 the town fell into decline.
-When the Moors arrived they built a new defensive structure and Alcoutim's wealth grew once more.
-Remnants of this Moorish castle can still be found within the 14th-century structure, built on the orders of King Dinis I.
+However, following the invasion of the Alans in 415, the town fell into decline.
+When the Moors arrived, they built a new defensive structure and Alcoutim's wealth grew once more.
+The remnants of a Moorish castle are found inside the 14th-century structure, built on the orders of King Dinis I.

 April - September: Daily 09h00 - 19h00, October - March: Daily 09h00 - 17h30